 One of the most popular and easy bang trends to try is the neat fringe.
 Just as the name implies, this style is neat and tidy but doesn’t incorporate the entire head.
 The bulk of the hair remains at the top of your hair, resulting in short sides and a longer mop.
 You can smooth the fringe down with pomade or keep it with your natural texture.
 Keep the brunt of the fringe heavy at the front, and you’ll be rocking the neat fringe in no time.

 21. Long Side Swept Fringe

-Pairing a classic angular fringe with longer locks is all you need to master the long side swept fringe haircut.
-Made famous by the likes of pop stars in the early 2000s, this style is characterised by the wind-swept effect of the hair.
+Pairing a classic angular fringe with longer locks is all you need to master the long side-swept fringe haircut.
+Made famous by the likes of pop stars in the early 2000s, this style is characterized by the wind-swept effect of the hair.
 It is a universally flattering hairstyle that is timeless in its design.
 Comb the length of your hair to the front and sweep it across one side of your head.
 If you have textured hair, keep it in place with a medium-hold wax; straight hair can be locked in using gel or pomade.
 Just make sure you don’t grow your hair out too long.